-We'll take care of your car insurance, so you can take care of everyone else
+We'll take care of your car insurance, so you can take care of everyone else.

 If you’re a nurse, you understand that you’re an unsung hero of the medical industry.
 After working a 12-hour shift, you simply don't have the time or energy to shop around for car insurance.
-Let's be honest, it's pretty low on anyone's list of priorities, regardless of your job.
+Let's be honest: it's pretty low on anyone's list of priorities, regardless of their job.
 Still, there are some profession-specific secrets you can learn in order to make sure you're getting the best rate as a nurse.
 Let's get to it.

 Bear in mind, that these discounts aren’t guaranteed in every state, as insurance is at the mercy of state regulations.
 Moreover, your insurance company will usually require proof of your nursing profession.
 Sometimes that can be as simple as providing a hospital identification badge or your nursing degree.